-From the first day, the judge instructed the jury that no notes were to be taken during this highly technical and complex trial of six weeks duration.
+From the first day, the judge instructed the jury that no notes were to be taken during this highly technical and complex trial of what would become six weeks in duration.

-The prosecution maintained that Alex Murdaugh used the trip to his parents' house as an alibi in the detailed plan he had concocted to kill Maggie and Paul.
-In fact, Mrs. Barbara Mixon, was a long-time employee of forty-plus years of the Murdaugh's family, and she testified that she placed a call to Alex on the afternoon of the murders.
-(This call placed by Mrs. Mixon to Murdaugh at 3:58:39 P.M. is in the call log of Alex Murdaugh).
-She testified that she told Murdaugh that his mother, Miss Libby, who was suffering from Alzheimer's Disease, was upset because she had found out Alex's father had been admitted to the hospital in Savannah that afternoon.
+The prosecution maintained that Alex Murdaugh used the trip to his parents' house the night of the murders as an alibi in the detailed plan he had concocted to kill Maggie and Paul.
+In fact, Mrs. Barbara Mixon, a long-time employee of forty-plus years of the Murdaugh's family, testified that she placed a call to Alex at his office on the afternoon of the murders.
+It was a call that tore Murdaugh in different directions.
+(This incoming call by Mrs. Mixon to Murdaugh at 3:58:39 P.M. is in the call log of Alex Murdaugh's, phone).
+Mixon testified that she told Murdaugh that his mother, Miss Libby, who was suffering from Alzheimer's Disease, was upset because she had found out Alex's father had been admitted to the hospital in Savannah that afternoon.
+Mr. Randolph Murdaugh, Alex's father died three days later, on June 10th.
 Barbara Mixon said his mother was "agitated" and "crying" and she asked Murdaugh to come to Almeda that night to comfort Miss Libby.
-Alex Murdaugh told her he would.
+Alex Murdaugh told Mixon he would.

 The prosecution were keenly aware that Mrs. Mixon had asked Alex to come to Almeda that night by chance.
 Are we to believe that he schemed between those less than five hours to kill Maggie and Paul and then use the trip that had just come up as an alibi?
-Additionally, on the day of the murders he was in his office late in the day and then meet Paul at Moselle where they were together until Maggie arrived for dinner (affirmed by the timeline presented at the trial).
+Additionally, on the day of the murders he was in his office until after five when he clocked out late and drove to Moselle where Paul and he were together until Maggie arrived for dinner (affirmed by the timeline presented at the trial).
 Could he have planned and executed all this in those scant hours?
-The state's position that Murdaugh created the alibi well in advance by visiting his mother's house falls apart in light of Ms. Mixon's testimony.
+The state's position that Murdaugh created the alibi well in advance by visiting his mother's house and that only Alex Murdaugh knew that Paul and Maggie were at Moselle that night falls apart in light of Ms. Mixon's testimony, Blanca testimony, texts and phone logs.

-Moreover, it is doubtful that Murdaugh would have been planning to go to visit Almeda that night as he and Maggie had been there the night before.
-They had brought "Handsome", Alex's father's nickname, his favorite raspberry donut from Krispy Kreme in Columbia, South Carolina when they returned to Moselle.
+Moreover, it is doubtful that Murdaugh would have been planning to go to visit Almeda that night if the turn of events regarding his father had not played out as they did.
+He and Maggie had been to Almeda the night before.
+They had brought "Handsome", Alex's father's nickname, his favorite raspberry donut from Krispy Kreme in Columbia, South Carolina when they returned to Moselle after visiting "handsome" and readied themselves for the next day.
+Maggie had a doctor appointment in Charleston and Alex was embroiled in preparation for a hearing on the boat accident later in the week.
+And they had to sort out the "mess" with the sunflowers that Paul was so upset about after all his hard work on the field to ensure a great annual hunt for family and friends in the coming September.

-Why was there a must fought-over protective order granted by the judge in favor of the prosecution on August 22, 2023?
-The granting of this motion in late December, 2023 was a defeat.
+Why was there a must fought-over protective order granted by the judge in favor of the prosecution?
+The granting of this motion to the State against the defense was a defeat.
 The ultimate outcome of the protective motion thwarted the defense from introducing any evidence that might indicate someone else, other than Alex Murdaugh, could be responsible for the killing of his wife, Maggie, and his son, Paul.
 Who had what to hide?
+And did the judge fairly rule that any such evidence failed to meet the evidentially nexus between another suspect and the crime.
+Also the test should deal with the potential that if the evidence of another suspect was entered could that evidence be exculpatory.

 Why did the defense have to file motions to have access to the DNA that the State withheld?
 The DNA under Maggie Murdaugh's nails did not match Alex Murdaugh's DNA and she had had her nails done only hours before the murders.
 Maggie had driven straight home from the salon that evening.
 This extraordinary fact was treated as nothing to see here, just "transfer DNA" - move on.
 Much more to come on the DNA story.
 Many more facts that were under-reported or not paid any attention to, were, as a result of the breathtaking attitude of the prosecution, ignored.
 Again, move on nothing to see here.